spencermathews/pixeldust/code/README.md

 : just info

 numParticles
-: calculate number of particles for entire image (based on scaleSplit value).
+: calculate number of particles for entire image (based on brightnessPerParticle value).

 pixelSplit
-: calculate number of particles corresponding to pixel color (based on scaleSplit value). lossy
+: calculate number of particles corresponding to pixel color (based on brightnessPerParticle value). lossy

 pixelMerge
-: convert number of particles to brightness value (based on scaleSplit value).
+: convert number of particles to brightness value (based on brightnessPerParticle value).

 particleSplit
 : initialize particles array from image